thordur-petur/KEST2VW05BU-H-t---Windows-verkefni/README.md

 ### What would you add to the command so you can view the output one page at a time?
 dir/p
 ### Enter the command to log off your computer.
 Record the command below.
-shutdown
+shutdown -r
 ### Record the command below.
 What warning message did you see?
+it will shutdown in 1 min
 ### What command would you use to abort the shutdown?
+shutdown -a

-11.4.5.3 Lab - Other Useful Commands, sleppa step 2 í part 2
+## 11.4.5.3 Lab - Other Useful Commands, sleppa step 2 í part 2
+### When does the password expire?
+every 6 months

 Í eftirfarandi verkefnum þurfa tveir hópar að vinna saman.